Chapter 1:

 "I… appreciate the concern, but I can take care of myself."
 She suddenly lifted her left arm as if proving a point.
 Her sleeve slipped down to reveal glinting metal.
 With a whir and a soft mechanical hum, she over exaggeratedly balled her prosthetic into a fist.

+Zephyr eyebrows raised.
 Bionics weren't rare per se, but they weren't exactly something you saw every day either—especially not something as extensive as that.
-It was probably the most he had ever seen on any single person that wasn't a veteran.
+It was the most he'd ever seen on a non-veteran.
+Her figure shifted a little more, revealing a prosthetic right leg and metal at the top of her spine too.

 He took a breath, trying to find the best way to approach things.